Building a Driver with Visual Studio and the WDK

 Signing properties for driver packages (see Signing a Driver)

 |Counters Manifest Preprocessor Properties for Driver Projects (for CTRPP)|

 |Message Compiler Properties for Driver Projects|

 |Stampinf Properties for Driver Projects|

 Troubleshooting tip for building a driver

-The following tip can help you to troubleshoot problems when you use the WDK and Visual Studio to build drivers.
+The following tip can help you troubleshoot problems when you use the WDK and Visual Studio to build drivers.

 To increase the verbosity of the build output using the options in Visual Studio